East Lothian club cap year to remember with Edinburgh Summer League success

-Craigielaw create history as first East Lothian club to win Edinburgh Summer League
+Craigielaw become first East Lothian club to win Edinburgh Summer League since 1977

 In team manager Rodney French’s final match at the helm, Craigielaw ran out 6-3 victors at Longniddry but only after they’d initially been behind in a number of the matches in the early stages.

-The success saw Craigielaw become the first East Lothian club to claim the coveted crown after they joined the Capital competition in 2016 - a year after near neighbours Lonniddry played in it for the first time.
+The success saw Craigielaw become the first East Lothian club since Musselburgh back in 1977 to claim the coveted crown after they joined the Capital competition in 2016 - a year after near neighbours Lonniddry played in it for the first time.

 It also came after Craigielaw had won the East Lothian Winter League earlier in the year, as well as landing back-to-back East Lothian Winter League Cups, a third straight East Lothian County Cup victory and winning the Wemyss Cup.